 Born at Abercarn on 21st January 1908, and quick to claim county honours at schoolboy level in both rugby and cricket as his Monmouthshire birthright, Raymond (Dicky) Ralph burst on to the international scene in 1931, his double-try debut at Swansea’s St Helen’s ground rousing Wales to a runaway 35 – 3 victory over France.
 Capped on five further occasions, by the time he decided to make the trek north in August ’33 his genius had made such an impact in the valleys, and particularly on Newport’s Rodney Parade, that the Leeds Mercury hailed the signing of the 25-year-old schoolmaster from Caerleon as the biggest capture by the Rugby League since centre Jerry Shea went from Newport to Wigan in the Twenties.

 Expectations were high, the yoke of responsibility extremely heavy, for he was to have behind him a makeshift threequarter line denuded in the centre by the close-season transfer of Jeff Moores to York and destined to be weakened still further by Frank O’Rourke’s impending departure to take up a scholastic appointment in Australia.
-Even so, despite the additional problem of striking up a chalk-and-cheese partnership with serum-half ‘Chimpy’ Busch, Dicky settled in remarkably well, marshalling his depleted back division, pending the arrival of Gwyn Parker and Stan Brogden from Huddersfield, with such composure and resource that the Loiners ended the campaign with considerable credit as Yorkshire League Champions and losing semi-finalists to Wigan in the ‘First Four’ play-off.
+Even so, despite the additional problem of striking up a chalk-and-cheese partnership with scrum-half ‘Chimpy’ Busch, Dicky settled in remarkably well, marshalling his depleted back division, pending the arrival of Gwyn Parker and Stan Brogden from Huddersfield, with such composure and resource that the Loiners ended the campaign with considerable credit as Yorkshire League Champions and losing semi-finalists to Wigan in the ‘First Four’ play-off.

-Of many outstanding performances during his second season at Headingley, none was more crucial than his dramatic intervention at Fartown in the 1934 Yorkshire Cup Final replay … barely jour minutes to go, with do-or-die Trinity clinging on desperately to their two-point lead … a seething hotbed of a serum inside the Wakefield ’25’ … a penalty to Leeds, way out on the touchline, and Jim Brough decides to go for goal … two points it looks all the way, too, alas only to rebound off the near post … a frantic scramble … now another scrum … oh, no! … Wakefield have it, and full-back Bonner’s clearance surely spells the Loiners’ doom, with the sands oftimejast running out … but wait, all is not yet lost, for there is Dicky Ralph fielding the ball so coolly .. . a glance at the posts, and over it goes, clean as could be, a dream of a drop-goal!
+Of many outstanding performances during his second season at Headingley, none was more crucial than his dramatic intervention at Fartown in the 1934 Yorkshire Cup Final replay … barely jour minutes to go, with do-or-die Trinity clinging on desperately to their two-point lead … a seething hotbed of a scrum inside the Wakefield ’25’ … a penalty to Leeds, way out on the touchline, and Jim Brough decides to go for goal … two points it looks all the way, too, alas only to rebound off the near post … a frantic scramble … now another scrum … oh, no! … Wakefield have it, and full-back Bonner’s clearance surely spells the Loiners’ doom, with the sands oftimejast running out … but wait, all is not yet lost, for there is Dicky Ralph fielding the ball so coolly .. . a glance at the posts, and over it goes, clean as could be, a dream of a drop-goal!
 Another draw!
 And seven days later, at Parkside, a winner’s medal.

 Always prepared to oblige with an encore, even to the point of making it a habit if need be, he popped up again the following October to save the day with a late drop-goal equaliser in the Yorkshire Cup Semi-Final at The Boulevard; and then proceeded to make light of atrocious conditions in the replay, his masterly exhibition of elusive running, immaculate handling and terrier-like tackling, putting Leeds through by 15 points to 3 on their way to retaining the Cup for a second year.